 To book Ashawagh Hall for calendar year 2017 please call 631 267-6554 on May 15th at 8:00 a.m for Members and 10:00 a.m. for non-members.

-Ashawagh is the American Indian word for “place where two roads come together,” which is perfect to describe the location of this community center in the Springs section of East Hampton, where Fireplace Road meets Old Stone Highway.
+Ashawagh is the Native American word for “place where two roads come together,” which is perfect to describe the location of this community center in the Springs section of East Hampton, where Fireplace Road meets Old Stone Highway.
 The Springs Improvement Society chose the name when it purchased the old school building in 1909 for a dollar.

 As it was then, the hall is rented out for local parties and gatherings.
 Many art shows and fundraisers set up here.
 Now, a full-service kitchen, recently renovated bathrooms and open spaces with wood floors are available for use.